EU fines Microsoft $731 million for broken promise, warns others

 “In 2009, we were even more naive than today,” he said.

-Microsoft’s fine is a good example of the Commission’s hard line approach toward companies which disregard rules whether deliberately or not, said Charles Whiddington, a partner at London-based law firm Field Fisher Waterhouse.
+Microsoft’s fine is a good example of the Commission’s hard line approach towards companies which disregard rules whether deliberately or not, said Charles Whiddington, a partner at London-based law firm Field Fisher Waterhouse.

 “The implications for companies going forward is that they must be more rigorous in complying with any agreement with the Commission, which does not take prisoners for infractions,” he said.